FrancisIGP/FrancisIGP/README.md

 <details>
   <summary>Current Projects</summary>
   <br/>
-  Java in a Nutshell: https://github.com/FrancisIGP/Java-in-a-Nutshell <br/><br/>
+  Java in a Nutshell: https://github.com/FrancisIGP/Java-in-a-Nutshell <br/>
   <br/>
 </details>

 ## Status

-I'm currently studying for CCNP (ENCOR 350-401) Enterprise Networks and programming, then I'm planning on taking OSCP afterwards.
-CCNP is a professional level track for networking; a study on implementing core enterprise network technologies including dual stack (IPv4 and IPv6) architecture, virtualization, infrastructure, network assurance, security and automation.
+I'm currently studying for CCNP (ENCOR 350-401) Enterprise Networks and programming, then I'm planning on taking OSCP afterward.
+CCNP is a professional level track for networking; a study on implementing core enterprise network technologies including dual-stack (IPv4 and IPv6) architecture, virtualization, infrastructure, network assurance, security, and automation.
 OSCP on the other hand is an offensive security track for ethical hackers; teaches penetration testing methodologies and utilisation of various tools.
 I'm also dedicated on contributing to open source projects which I will be posting here on GitHub.

 ### Miscellaneous:
 <details>